 This page includes answers to the most common feedback, complaints and frequently asked questions about IMDb.com's voting system and user ratings.
-Please read these notes carefully before contacting us: due to the volume of help requests we receive we cannot respond to questions or complaints that are already addressed here.
+Please read these notes carefully before contacting us.

 Who can vote on movies and TV shows?

 IMDb registered users can cast a vote (from 1 to 10) on every released title in the database.
 Users can vote as many times as they want but every vote will overwrite the previous one so it is one vote per title per user.